jorenvst/MusicXMLToIReal/README.md

 The goal of this project is to convert a <code>.musicxml</code> file into a file for [IReal Pro](https://www.irealpro.com/).
 It takes the chords from the harmony defined by the <code>.musicxml</code> file.

+In the future this project might become a library, so it can be used separately from the main program.

 For now, it only supports partwise musicxml with basic features, so some conversions won't work perfectly.

 <h2>2.
 Installation Guide</h2>